Leopoldov95/hotel_mern/README.md

 * ReactJS
 * Redux
 * NodeJS
+* SASS

 ## Challenges
 This is my second fullstack project I have created using the MERN stack.
 This time I decided to add more backend knowlegde to handle creating, reading, and deleting booking information as well as notify the client if a room has been booked on their selected dates and is therefore no available to book.
 I also wanted to use Redux to handle state change.
-As this was my first time implementing Redux it was quite the learning curve but in the end I was satisified with the resulsts.
+As this was my first time implementing Redux it was quite the learning curve but in the end I was satisified with the resulsts and learned the value of using middlewares such as thunk.

 ## What I Learned
-This has been my largest project created so far.
-This is actually my second attempt at creating a full stacked ECommerce website, but my first iteration did not utilize a database and therefore the end result had many many issues.
-This project was the most I have ever delved with the backend side of web programming and it certainly has been a challenge.
-I learned how to use MongoDB Atlas as a database to store information and how to retrieve that information onto the front-end.
-I learned better folder structure and how to many if a logged in user vs a guest has certain privileges to access certain features.
+Using what I learned on my last MERN stack project, I decided to further advance my knowledge on the backend as well as implementing the state management tool called Redux into my website.
+I quickly found the value of using Redux as a state managemen tool as I no longer had to pass down a ton of props into child components, but rather simply calling it from the Redux store.
+I do admit that setting up the boiler plate was a bit of a challenge as well as understanding why I needed to use Redux middlewares such as thunk.
+I am glad though that I decided to utilize Redux from the start as I could see that trying to implement it into an existing project being a challenge.
+I also learned alot more about the backend and using MongoDB as a databse.
+I decided to store all malleable data in the database as well as data such as booking details that can be created or deleted.
+One of the biggest challenges was handling date collisions.
+If a user searches for a room that has already been booked on a specified date, the user won't be able to boom that room.
+As a result I learned a lot about MongoDB objects and how to manipulate data on the backend in order to show that a room is unavaiable.
+In the end I gained a great deal of knowledge and I'm looking forward to start creating larger and more ambituous projects.